baihacker/main/docs/_posts/2025-02-09-A_survey_on_c++_class_static_data_members.md

 // const IntegralType A::a = different_integral_value; // ❌ Error: duplicate initialization
 const IntegralType A::a;  // ✅ Reauired if ODR-used

+// constexpr IntegralType A::b = different_integral_value; // ✅ Required if used
+// constexpr IntegralType A::b;  // ❌ Error: uninitialized

-// constexpr IntegralType A::b = initial_integral_value; // ❌ Error: duplicate initialization
+// constexpr IntegralType A::c = initial_integral_value; // ❌ Error: duplicate initialization
-// constexpr IntegralType A::b = different_integral_value; // ❌ Error: duplicate initialization
+// constexpr IntegralType A::c = different_integral_value; // ❌ Error: duplicate initialization
-constexpr IntegralType A::b;  // ✅ Reauired if ODR-used
+constexpr IntegralType A::c;  // ✅ Reauired if ODR-used

-IntegralType A::d;      // ✅ Required if used
+IntegralType A::f;      // ✅ Required if used
-IntegralType A::d = 1;  // ✅ Required if used
+IntegralType A::f = 1;  // ✅ Required if used
 ```

 Test for class types.